UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

     ![New Contact page](images/ptl-new-contact.png)

 6. After you've created the user account, you can grant access to OpenStack projects using the steps in [Assigning and revoking OpenStack permissions](#assigning-and-revoking-openstack-permissions).
+There may be a delay of a few minutes while the new user's information is sychronised around the system.

 ## Assigning and revoking OpenStack permissions